 Figure 2.
 Low-dye strapping for plantar fasciitis.
 Image courtesy of Dr. Chandler.
 [Mr. Chandler, PLEASE EMAIL HIGH RES VERSION.
-VERSION SENT BY TEXT IS CONVERTED TO LOW RES]
+VERSION SENT BY TEXT IS CONVERTED TO LOW RES- Mr. Chandler will address]

 Rotator Cuff Tendonitis

-Case vignette: To come: please discuss patient history, treatments, and outcome
+Case vignette: To come: please discuss patient history, treatments, and outcome (eg- College/HS football quarterback, tennis age-grouper, master’s swimmer)

+History/Pathogenesis:

+The rotator cuff is composed of four muscles- supraspinatus, infraspinatus, teres minor, subscapularis.
+These muscles form a cover around the head of the humerus and whose function is to rotate the arm and stabilize the humeral head against the glenoid.
+Repetitive shoulder activity (especially overhead) creates degradation of the rotator cuff musculature (especially the supraspinatus) from tensile overload, insufficient blood circulation, aging, subacromial impingement, and ultimately results in tendonitis.
+Weakness in the rotator cuff muscles results in altered glenohumeral movement and creates impingement of the cuff muscles under the acromion and thereby enhancing the pain and inflammation.

+Treatments/Outcomes:

+NSAIDS (oral or topical); brief course of oral prednisone; subacromial/bursitis injection with musculoskeletal diagnostic ultrasound guidance; physical modalities (ice, therapeutic ultrasound, iontophoresis, phonophoresis, topical analgesia agents; electrical stimulation TENS, relative rest (limit overhead work to allow healing/decreased inflammation); flexibility exercises (to regain full ROM); strengthening of the shoulder girdle (deltoid, rotator cuff, biceps, triceps, scapular stabilizers) through full ROM; Sports-specific training for overhead athletes; rotator cuff muscle strengthening.

-Relative rest: Limit overhead work [DR. Pinzon: can you describe further?].
+Relative rest: Limit overhead work [DR. Pinzon: can you describe further?]. relative rest (limit overhead work to allow healing/decreased inflammation);

 Stretching: Flexibility exercises may help regain full range of motion at the shoulder.

 Strengthening: Progressive resistance training using Therabands (Figure 3) is needed for the four rotator cuff muscles and should focus on full range of motion with gradual return to overhead activity.
 [Dr. Pinzon: you mentioned plyometric exercises for the rotator cuff—can you explain why explosive movements are good for this rehab?
-Also, can you give an example?
+After sufficient healing has occurred and stretching is completed- can initiate plyometric exercises to develop strength and endurance for the shoulder muscles) Also, can you give an example?
 Is throwing and catching a medicine ball and example?]
 Equally important is strengthening the surrounding accessory muscles (deltoid, biceps, triceps, pectoral muscles, and scapular stabilizers) to help compensate for the deficits in the injured muscle and allow it to heal.
 Retraining of the scapula-humeral rhythm and periscapular muscles should be sport specific.
 [Mr. Chandler: you mentioned an exercise sheet that shows home exercises for rotator cuff tendonitis.
 Could you please email an original copy of that sheet/images if you think it is appropriate to reprint?]

 Kinesio tape: Kinesio taping should be used to facilitate (ie, elevate and rotate) the affected rotator cuff muscles.
-[Any images of a patient’s shoulder with kinesio tape that you have taken yourself?]
+[Any images of a patient’s shoulder with kinesio tape that you have taken yourself?- Will defer to Mr. Chandler, PT]

 Injections and regenerative medicine: Intra-articular injection with a steroid (short-term) or hyaluronic acid and regenerative medicine techniques (eg, PRP and stem cell injections [Where are the injections given?
-At the site of inflammation in the tendon?] may be effective for rotator cuff tendonitis.
+At the site of inflammation in the tendon?- Usually depends on locations of pathology, based upon clinical evaluation or diagnostic (MRI/U-S/CT-guided) confirmations at multiple sights- anterior/posterior/lateral/superior with musculoskeletal diagnostic ultrasound guidance.] may be effective for rotator cuff tendonitis.

 Other: Ice, ultrasound therapy, iontophoresis, phonophoresis, topical anesthetic skin refrigerant, and TENS .